charlesfrye/psych101d/README.md

 ### Non-Berkeley Users

-The links on the right-hand side, which look like
+The links which look like
 ![Binder](https://mybinder.org/badge_logo.svg),
 are for use by **non-Berkeley-affiliated folks**, i.e. anyone without a CalNet ID.